GeorgeBlaize/natures-platter/README.md

 📱 Responsive Design

 This layout is fully responsive and optimized for:

 ✅ Mobile devices (up to 480px)
 ✅ Tablets (481px – 768px)
-✅ Laptops and desktops (above 1024px)
+✅ Laptops and Desktops (above 1024px)

 Tailwind’s responsive utilities (md:, lg:, xl:) are used throughout for adaptive layouts.

 💡 Key Highlights

-🍃 Clean and minimal UI design with green and white theme.

-⚡ Fast-loading static page with zero dependencies or build tools.

-🧭 Smooth responsive navigation and mobile menu toggle.

-🛒 Product cards with star ratings and pricing.
+🍃 Clean and minimal UI design with a green and white theme ⚡ Fast-loading static page with zero dependencies or build tools 🧭 Smooth responsive navigation and mobile menu toggle 🛒 Product cards with star ratings and pricing

-📰 Newsletter subscription form.
+📰 Newsletter subscription form

-🌍 SEO-friendly HTML structure.
+🌍 SEO-friendly HTML structure

 👨‍💻 Author

 👋 Jonathan George Blaize Purification
 🌾 “Bringing you fresh, healthy, and organic products every day.”